ostdotcom/ost-sdk-js/README.md

     .catch(function(err) { console.log(JSON.stringify(err)); });
     ```

-* PAY Execute Transaction should be used when transactions need to be made in fiat.
-The input amount for this method
+* PAY Execute Transaction should be used when transactions of BTs equivalent to some fiat amount need to be executed.
-  will be in pay currency (fiat currency like USD) which will then be converted into tokens.
-The transfer happens in tokens.

     ```js
     /* Mandatory API parameters */

     // Token holder address of receiver.
-    let transferToAddress = '0xa31e988eebc89d0bc3e4a9a5463545ea534593e4';
+    let transferToAddress = '0xa31__';

-    // Amount of tokens in weis to be transferred. let transferAmountInAtto = '1000000000000000000';
+    // Amount of Fiat in atto units to be transferred.
+If 1 USD needs to be transfered, use 10^18, i.e. in atto units. let transferAmountInAtto = '1000000000000000000';

     // Token holder address of sender.
-    let tokenHolderSenderAddress = '0xa9632350057c2226c5a10418b1c3bc9acdf7e2ee';
+    let tokenHolderSenderAddress = '0xa963___';

     // Pay currency code.
 Supported currency codes are 'USD', 'EUR' and 'GBP'. let payCurrencyCode = 'USD';

     // In pay transaction, the transfer amounts are in pay currency (fiat currency like USD) which then are converted
     // into tokens.
-So there is a conversion of pay currency to token during the execution of this transaction.
-    // Use get price point detail API of Price Points module to get this value. let pricePoint = 0.020606673;
+Use get price point detail API of Price Points module to get this value. let pricePoint = 0.020606673;

     // Price point needs to be passed in atto.
 Also, this value should be a string.